Sarasota DUI Attorneys

-- Driving Restrictions.
-These can include loss of license, license suspension, license restrictions, and interlocking devices, plus more money.
+- Driving restrictions: These can include loss of license, license suspension, license restrictions, interlocking devices, and fines.

-- Probation.
-A DUI will surely place you on probation, requiring drug tests, check ins with a probation officer, restrictions on travel, and, of course, more money.
+- Probation: A DUI will surely place you on probation, requiring drug tests, check ins with a probation officer, restrictions on travel, and fines.

-- Alcohol Education.
-Receiving a DUI guarantees you will have to attend and pass some type of alcohol education program, plus, again, more money.
+- Alcohol education: Receiving a DUI guarantees you will have to attend and pass some type of alcohol education program.

-- Sobriety Programs.
-You will at least be required to attend AA meetings for at least three months, and you’ll be one of the people who will have to stand in line at the end of the meeting to get your attendance sheet signed.
+- Sobriety programs: You will be required to attend AA meetings for at least three months, and you’ll be one of the people who will have to stand in line at the end of the meeting to get your attendance sheet signed.

 DUI Penalties You May Not Have Considered